AMDmi3/ssdaligntest/README.md

 ## Example

-Here's an example of runnig read test on some SSD partition.
+Here's an example of running read test on some SSD partition.
 You can see offsets which are multiple of 4096 bytes giving better read performance, and since the partition begins with a "fast" offset it's correctly aligned.